 What is our policy on contributing to political parties?

-How does CWB approach managing environmental issues and the implications of climate change?
+How does CWB approach managing environmental issues and the risks and opportunities presented by climate change?

 How does CWB ensure that they are reducing their impact on the environment?